All Episodes

 Comfort shopping.

-You think things are screwed up here.
+You think things have screwed up here?

-And the state Supreme Court, in an opinion, said that uh the two guys did not need to report their advocacy for an anti-gas tax campaign as an in-kind political contribution.
+And the state Supreme Court, in an opinion, said that the two guys did not need to report their advocacy for an anti-gas tax campaign as an in-kind political contribution.

-The court has reinstated a counter suit filed by the no new gas tax campaign against local governments that initially sued.
+The court has reinstated a countersuit filed by the No New Gas Tax Campaign against local governments that initially sued.

 And this opinion was unanimous.